Reed-CompBio/spras/docs/tutorial/beginner.rst

 5. Running the algorithm

-SPRAS launches the PathLinker Docker image, sending it the prepared files and parameter settings.
+SPRAS launches the PathLinker Docker image that it downloads from DockerHub, sending it the prepared files and parameter settings.
 PathLinker runs and produces a raw pathway output file (raw-pathway.txt) that holds the subnetwork it found in its own native format.

 6. Standardizing the results